Q & A

 Q: Are any of the Foundation’s works available for purchase or private acquisition?

-Deaccessioning is undertaken selectively—guided by institutional need, archival scope, and fiduciary stewardship—and may result in the release of a work through recognized private placement or public sale platforms.
-These include museum acquisition, blue-chip art brokers, and internationally recognized auction houses.
+Deaccessioning is undertaken only under exceptional circumstances—guided by institutional need, archival scope, and fiduciary stewardship.
+Such actions may result in the release of a work through recognized private placement or public sale channels, including museum acquisition, blue-chip art brokerage, or internationally recognized auction houses.

-Proceeds from any such action are directed solely toward the Foundation’s mission-aligned operations, including conservation, public programming, and historical preservation.
+All proceeds are directed exclusively toward the Foundation’s mission-aligned operations, including conservation, public programming, and historical preservation.

-Inquiries regarding institutional acquisition, private placement, or deaccession opportunities may be submitted in writing to the Foundation’s curatorial office.
+Inquiries regarding institutional acquisition, private placement, or deaccession opportunities must be submitted in writing to the Foundation’s curatorial office.

 Copyright © 2025 Erik Brunetti Foundation for the Arts - All Rights Reserved.